 - Support research on critical histories of art writing, art-making, and visual culture in twentieth/twenty-first century India and other countries of South Asia, with a focus on their manifestations in print form such as books, journals, magazines, and newspapers.

-- Open research avenues into dalit, feminist, peasant, working-class, and other political histories, viewed as a constituent part of wider discursive fields, specific regional milieus, and the politics of image-making and circulation.
+- Open research avenues into dalit, feminist, peasant, working-class, and other political histories, viewed as a constituent part of wider discursive fields, specific regional milieu, and the politics of image-making and circulation.

-- Help develop tools and methods for critical art historical analysis of regional discourses and debates in politics and culture, preferably in (though not limited to) the regional languages.
+- Help develop tools and methods for critical art historical analyses of regional discourses and debates in politics and culture, preferably in but not limited to the regional languages.

-Researchers are encouraged to propose projects that open new areas of study and frame rigorous questions of them; offer close readings of image and text; map circuits of dissemination; and suggest new connections between existing intellectual histories, social, political, and cultural movements, and the visual arts.
+Researchers are encouraged to propose projects that open new areas of study; offer close readings of images and texts; map circuits of dissemination; and suggest new connections between the visual arts, existing intellectual histories, and social, political, and cultural movements.

-For 2018, the focus of the SSAF–AAA Research Grant is periodicals as a site that is decisive in shaping perceptions, imaginations, and notions of what constitutes culture and the public sphere.
-We invite proposals that interrogate how periodicals of different kinds—journals, magazines, little magazines, etc.—contributed to, constituted, and were embedded in the cultural politics of a historical moment, and the role of visuals therein.
-Proposals that focus on how the visual arts—including cover art, illustrations, cartoons, centre spreads, photographs, portfolios and reproductions of artworks—were positioned in periodicals in different languages and/or different regions will be given preference.
+The focus of the SSAF–AAA Research Grant this year is periodicals as a site that shapes perceptions, imaginations, and notions of what constitutes culture and the public sphere.
+We invite proposals that interrogate how periodicals of different kinds—journals, magazines, little magazines, etc.—contributed to, constituted, and were embedded in the cultural politics of a historical moment.
+Preference will be given to proposals that focus on how the visual arts—including cover art, illustrations, cartoons, centre spreads, photographs, portfolios, and reproductions of artworks—were positioned in periodicals in different languages and/or different regions.
 Areas of research may include:

-- Debates on concepts and categories stemming from regional languages, and as reflected/carried in periodicals
+- Debates on concepts and categories stemming from regional languages, as reflected in periodicals.

 - Individuals who are Indian nationals residing in India, or collectives whose members are Indian nationals residing in India.

-- Individuals with relevant academic qualifications; or already engaged in research, or with access to private or public collections; or with professional experience in writing/publishing; or activists with years of engagement/experience in their chosen fields.
+- Individuals with relevant academic qualifications; or who are already engaged in research, with access to private or public collections; or who have professional experience in writing/publishing; or activists with years of engagement/experience in their chosen fields.